MaxMaeder/Python-Notes/index.md

     return "Hi, i'm a circle"
 ```

-Example: deriving a class from multiple parents:
+Example: deriving a class from multiple parents

 ```python
 class Shape: